 Evaluative Criteria Questions Indicators Sources Method

 Relevance: How does the project relate to the main objectives of the G EF focal area, and to the environment and development pri orities at the local, regional and national l

 • • • •

-• • • ·

 • • • •

-Effectiveness: To what extent have the expected outcomes and objecti ives of the project been achieved?

 • • • •

-• • •] •

-• • ·

-Efficiency: Was the project implemented efficiently, in-line with international efficiency in the second second ational and national norms and standards?

-• • ↓ •

-• • •] •

-• Sustainability: To what extent are there financial, institutional, social- • • rm.project.results? •

-• •
+Effectiveness: To what extent have the expected outcomes and objection ives of the project been achieved?

 • • • •

-Impact: Are there indications that the project has contributed to, or enabled progress toward, reduced environmental stress an nd/or improved ecological s status?

 • • • •

+• • •

+Efficiency: Was the project implemented efficiently, in-line with international ational and national norms and standards?

+• • • •

+• • • •

+• • • •

+Sustainability: To what extent are there financial, institutional, social- economic, and/or environmental risks to sustaining long-ter m project results:

+•

+Impact: Are there indications that the project has contributed to, or enabled progress toward, reduced environmental stress ar nd/or improved ecological s status?

+• • • •

-• • l• •
+• • • •